dakurei-gems/rubycord/.github/ISSUE_TEMPLATE/bug_report.md

 <!---
   First, please check to see that another issue or pull request (open or closed) already addresses the problem you are facing.
-If you are not sure, please ask in the Discord channel (link below).

   Describe the bug you are encountering with as much detail as you can.
   If you are not sure if a small detail is relevant, include it anyways!